 3.If (and I did say "if" - it is not for certain) some Church of God brethren (past or present) find themselves in the future sitting in a concentration camp with their country destroyed and most of their friends and family dead, then they might remember this, and understand that there were reasons why God may not have been as pleased with "their" church as they were lead to believe.

-It is my understanding that Malachi prophesied for only one Elijah to come, and having it happen around 29-30AD is certainly "before the great and terrible day of the LORD arrives".
+It is my understanding that Malachi prophesied for only one Elijah to come, and having it happen around 29-30AD is certainly "beforethe great and terrible day of the LORD arrives".
 Jesus clearly identified that John the Baptist was that Elijah (Mat 17:11,12).
 So, saying that a man coming after John the Baptist is an "Elijah" is a figment of a man's imagination (it may help to look at the NET translation, as it leaves no room for a "second").
 The first Elijah showed us how the leaders of the Church are to confront the world leaders with mighty miracles.
 This aspect will be picked up by the two witnesses.
 The second Elijah - who did no miracles - showed us how to make God's laws relevant for everyday life, that we are to lead people to repentance, and get fathers involved in teaching their children about God.
-If we are prepared to believe the original Bible, we have all the truth we need.
+If we are prepared to believe the God spoken words of the Bible, we have all the truth we need.
 No one needs to come to "restore" anything - the knowledge is already here in the world.
 We just need to look for it, believe it when we find it, and hardest of all, live it.
 All the concepts presented here and on my site can be extracted out of the Bible, books, magazines and off the Internet.
 In other words it is available for millions of people today, if they are willing to search for the "pearl of great price" (Mat 13:45,46).

-The original Bible does not allow for, and we do not need another Elijah.
+The Bible does not allow for, and we do not need another Elijah.
 We do not need the truth "restored" by any man, as it is quite readily available today.
 We do need to ask God for help to see truth that we have been overlooking, and we do need to live the truth as we find it.
 We also need to understand that not every word in our English Bibles is "God breathed", or inspired by God.
 A better translation of 2 Tim 3:16 NET would be " Every scripture [that] is [G2315, divinely breathed] spoken by God [is] useful for teaching, for reproof, for correction, and for training in righteousness", Those words in the Bible NOT directly spoken or inspired by God may have other good uses, but should not be used "for training in righteousness".